 Jeff Hasty is a Professor of Bioengineering at the University of California, San Diego and one of the founders of QBI.
-He received his Ph.D. in physics from the Georgia Institute of Technology in 1997, where he worked with Kurt Wiesenfeld.
-He was a postdoc with Jorge Vinals at the Supercomputing Research Institute (’97-’98), and a postdoctoral fellow with Jim Collins in the Applied BioDynamics Lab at Boston University (’98-’01).
-He is a Professor of Bioengineering and Biology at UCSD, where he also directs the BioCircuits Institute.
+He received his Ph.D. in physics from the Georgia Institute of Technology, where he worked with Kurt Wiesenfeld.
+He was a postdoc with Jorge Vinals at the Supercomputing Research Institute, and a postdoctoral fellow with Jim Collins in the Applied BioDynamics Lab at Boston University.
 He is considered a pioneer in the field of synthetic biology, with seminal research on the design and construction of synthetic gene-regulatory and signaling networks.

 NATALIE COOKSON, CEO

-Natalie received a B.A. in Physics from the University of Pennsylvania in 2002 and a Ph.D. in Bioengineering from the University of California, San Diego in 2009.
+Natalie received a B.A. in Physics from the University of Pennsylvania and a Ph.D. in Bioengineering from the University of California, San Diego.
 After focusing her undergraduate research on astrophysics studies of forming solar systems, she shifted her interest in quantitative science to the study of biological systems.
-In graduate school, she gained expertise in synthetic biology in microbial organisms, including yeast, bacteria, and cyanobacteria.
-She was awarded a Computational Science Graduate Fellowship from the US Department of Energy to study single cell growth and gene expression dynamics in model organisms.
+In graduate school, she was awarded a Computational Science Graduate Fellowship from the US Department of Energy to pursue synthetic biology research in microbial organisms, including yeast, bacteria, and cyanobacteria.
 Natalie has expertise in physics and synthetic biology as well as in the financial and technical management of projects ranging from biosensor development to waste treatment and renewable energy generation.

 Mike Ferry, CSO

-Mike received a B.S in Molecular, Cell and Developmental Biology from UCLA in 2002 and a Ph.D. in Bioengineering from UCSD in 2010.
+Mike received a B.S. in Molecular, Cell and Developmental Biology from the University of California, Los Angeles and a Ph.D. in Bioengineering from the University of California, San Diego.
 Mike has received several awards for his academic and research pursuits, including a prestigious predoctoral fellowship from the National Science Foundation for his graduate work in synthetic biology and the innovation of novel microfluidic platforms.
-He has invaluable knowledge in a broad range of subjects ranging from molecular biology to civil, mechanical, and electrical engineering as well as general principles of construction.
+He has invaluable knowledge in a broad range of subjects ranging from molecular biology to civil, mechanical, and electrical engineering.

 BUD MARX, chairman of the board

-Bud Marx has a BA from Princeton, an MBA with an emphasis in finance from Northwestern University, and over 40 years in the automotive industry, with strong expertise in strategic planning and financial forecasting.
+Bud Marx has a B.A. from Princeton, an MBA from Northwestern University, and over 40 years in the automotive industry, with strong expertise in strategic planning and financial forecasting.
 He spent 32 years with the Ford Motor Company, where he last served as Vice President of the Automotive Components Group.
 After retiring from Ford in 1994, Bud spent 8 years as CEO of TMW Enterprises, a private investment group focused on buying and developing manufacturing and electronics technology companies.
 Bud became Chairman of one of these companies, Amerigon, in 1999, and helped build Amerigon (now Gentherm, NASDAQ) from $7 million in 2000 to over $800 million in 2014.